roserviceeastgodavari/skills-github-pages/index.md

 **Why Pure Water Matters in East Godavari**

 The east godavari drinking water quality faces serious challenges.
-Studies confirm godavari river water tds level often exceeds safe limits, with contamination from agricultural runoff, industrial discharge, and natural mineral deposits.
+Studies confirm <a href="https://www.rocareindia.com/ro-water-purifier-service-east-godawari">godavari river water tds level</a> often exceeds safe limits, with contamination from agricultural runoff, industrial discharge, and natural mineral deposits.
 Fluoride levels in groundwater affect millions across Andhra Pradesh, making reliable water purification essential for every home.

-Choosing the best ro purifier for godavari water is the first step toward protecting your family.
+Choosing the <a href="https://www.rocareindia.com/ro-water-purifier-service-east-godawari">best ro purifier for godavari water</a> is the first step toward protecting your family.
 Whether you need a domestic RO system or a commercial ro plant installation east godavari, we help you select and install the right solution for your water quality and family size.

 **Our Comprehensive RO Services**